rschristopher/rschristopher.github.io/src/criticisms/index.md

 # Criticisms

+There is a lot of criticism of Bitcoin --
+ *a lot*
-There is a lot of criticism of Bitcoin, a lot, especially from journalists and so-called experts, and yet despite the constant criticism, it's nearly impossible to find critics that understand
+ -- especially from journalists and so-called experts, and yet despite the constant criticism, it's nearly impossible to find critics that understand
- Bitcoin, let alone demonstrates that understanding.
+ Bitcoin, let alone demonstrates their understanding.

-In practice, if these critics were right,
+In practice, if the critics were right,
  Bitcoin should have been dead years ago.
+In fact, it has been declared
+ dead,
+ many
+ times.
 And yet despite this, the quality of the criticism hasn't improved even as Bitcoin has succeeded.
 The criticism has become incessant noise with very little signal.

 !!! info "*The more one learns about Bitcoin, the more of a supporter one becomes.*"